• Skip to primary navigation

 Peel the onion, but leave it whole.
 Cut the jalapeños in half and scrape out the seeds.
 Peel the garlic and leave the cloves whole.
 Cut the tops off of the bell peppers and shake out the seeds.
 Leave them uncut.

-2. Add the beans, kombu, onion, jalapeños, garlic, bell peppers, oregano, cumin, cinnamon, cinnamon stick, bay leaves, and chicken broth to the inner liner pot of the pressure cooker.
+2. Add the beans, onion, jalapeños, garlic, bell peppers, oregano, cumin, cinnamon, cinnamon stick, bay leaves, and chicken broth to the inner liner pot of the pressure cooker.
 Make sure the beans are submerged.

 3. Close the lid and set the steam release knob to the Sealing position.